lucasmouilleron/PythonScriptLauncher/README.md

         - If it is a dictionnary, the dics are merged
         - If not, the value is overriden
 - The `globalParams` are actually sent to the script as a base64 encoded string as the named arg `--updateGlobals`
+- In PSLed script, the global params are updated with `inspect.currentframe()`

 Demo implementation
 -------------------